HaseloffLab/MarpoDB/README.md

 pip install virtualenv --user
 virtualenv ~/ENV
 ```
 Activating the virtualenv.
 This will be included in .bashrc so that every session loads the virtualenv.
-If this is not desired, then just do $ deactivate or just don't put it into .bashrc and run the $ source ~/ENV/bin/activate every time you log in.
+If this is not desired, then just do:
+- `deactivate` or just don't put it into .bashrc and run
+- `source ~/ENV/bin/activate` every time you log in.

 ```bash
 source ~/ENV/bin/activate